Financing

 Program Summary

-A grant program administered by Pennsylvania’s Office of the Budget for the acquisition and construction of regional economic, cultural, civic and historical improvements that generate substantial increases or maintain current levels of employment, tax revenues or other measures of economic activity.
+A grant program administered by Pennsylvania’s Office of the Budget for the acquisition and construction of regional economic, cultural, civic and historical improvement projects that generate substantial increases or maintain current levels of employment, tax revenues or other measures of economic activity.

 Eligibility Requirements

-• At least 50% of the non-state participation must be secured funding at the time of application
+► At least 50% of the non-state participation must be secured funding at the time of the Application & Business Plan submittal with identifiable and firm commitments from all sources.

-• Sources of matching funds must be documented at the time of application with identifiable and firm commitments from all sources
+► Sources of matching funds must be documented at the time of the Application & Business Plan submittal with identifiable and firm commitments from all sources.

-• Sources of match funds can be local, private, land or building appraised value and/or federal funds
+► Sources of match funds can be local, private, land or building as-is appraised value, and/or federal funds.

 Amounts